We cannot ship products to MaineMassachusettsNevada due to state legislation

 What temperature should I vape at for health and effectiveness?

-Most experts recommend vaping dry herb cannabis between 350°F to 390°F (175°C to 200°C).
-Lower temps produce lighter vapor and better flavor, while higher temps give more intense effects but can be harsher on the throat.
+Most experts recommend vaping dry herb between 350°F to 390°F (175°C to 200°C).
+Lower temps (350°F to 375°F / 175°C to 190°C) produce lighter vapor and better flavor with less throat irritation.
+Higher temps (375°F to 390°F / 190°C to 199°C) give more intense effects but can be harsher.
+Never go above 445°F (230°C)—that's where combustion starts.

 Can I use a dry herb vaporizer if I have asthma?